La Chica Dorada

 La Chica Dorada (English: The Golden Girl) is the debut solo studio album by Mexican singer Paulina Rubio, released on October 20, 1992, by EMI Capitol de México.
 The album was produced and directed by Miguel Blasco, and written mostly by José Ramón Flórez, Gian Pietro Felisatti and Cesar Valle.
 Most of the album's composition is primarily "a light and danceable pop", although it includes some elements of pop rock, new jack swing, new wave and a couple of ballads.
 The album's title has been stuck as Rubio's nickname throughout the Spanish-speaking world ever since.

 The album received a mixed reception from music critics.
-Many critics applauded the album for its interesting themes and her step forward "from girl to woman" in the music industry, while others focused heavily on her conceptual image, who noted the influence of Marilyn Monroe and Madonna —Although her greatest inspiration was Brigitte Bardot—, and they did not like another "Madonna wannabe".
-Despite mixed reviews, commercially the album was a success.
-It includes Rubio's signature song and single that launched her solo career, "Mío", along with the number-one hits, "Sabor a Miel" and "Amor de Mujer".
-In Mexico, the album was certified triple gold, selling 450,000 copies in the nation.
+Many applauded the album for its deployment of genres within pop, as well as Rubio's transition "from girl to woman", while others focused heavily on the singer's conceptual image, noting the obvious influence of Marilyn Monroe and Madonna —although her greatest inspiration was Brigitte Bardot—, and thus frowned upon another "Madonna wannabe" in the music industry.
+Commercially, La Chica Dorada was a success in Latin America and the United States.
+It peaked at number two on the Billboard Latin Pop Albums, while in Mexico it was certified platinum and three-times gold.

-In the United States, the album peaked at position number forty two on the Billboard Top Latin Albums chart, but it peaked the number two on the Latin Pop Albums chart.
-The singles "Mío", "Amor de Mujer" and "Abriendo las Puertas al Amor" entered the top-ten of the Hot Latin Songs chart, turning Rubio into a strong promise of Hispanic music.
+Four singles were released from the album, all of which attained commercial success in the United States.
+Its lead single "Mío" reached number three on the Billboard Hot Latin Songs, and it was certified gold in Mexico.
+The subsequent singles in US, "Abriendo las Puertas al Amor" and "Amor de Mujer", both peaked within the top-ten of the chart, while the four and final single, "Sabor a Miel", entered within the top-twenty.
+La Chica Doradas commercial success helped Rubio establish herself as a Latin pop idol and launch her recording career.